 Curator: Raphael Fonseca

-Galeria Leme is pleased to announce Felipe Rezende participation in the 14th Mercosul Biennial.
-The event will take place from March 27 to May 26, 2025, in Porto Alegre, RS, Brazil.
-Curated by Raphael Fonseca, this year’s Biennial is themed “Spark,” exploring moments of inspiration and transformation.
-The edition will feature 76 artists, many of whom will present works specially commissioned for the event.
+The event will take place from March 27 to June 1, 2025, in Porto Alegre, Brazil.
+With this in mind, the Biennial reinforces its importance as one of the most prestigious art events in Latin America.
+Furthermore, this year’s theme, “Flash,” curated by Raphael Fonseca, delves into moments of inspiration and transformation.
+The event will feature 76 artists, many of whom, will present works specially commissioned for the Biennial.